Karek2001/Bleach_x10/FLAGS_DOCS.md

 - Conditional flags allow dynamic task flow based on progress
 - **Timezone Handling**: All timestamps in device states and stock files use Istanbul/Europe timezone (+03:00), regardless of system location
 - **Stock Management**: The `increment_stock` flag works globally across all devices and auto-generates the stock file if deleted
+- **Reroll Cycle**: When all accounts are linked, system automatically fetches new accounts from Airtable and starts reroll process
+- **Task Priority**: Reroll tasks → Story Mode → Other tasks → Account Linking → Endgame
 - **Auto-Generation**: Stock and device state files are automatically created/restored with default values if corrupted or deleted